Dictionary » Adjective Words » Uncommendable – Meaning, Definition, Synonyms and Antonyms

 What does “uncommendable” mean?

-It means something that is not deserving of praise, admiration, or approval due to its nature or quality.
+It means something that is not deserving of praise, admiration, or approval due to its nature, quality, or effects.

 Is “uncommendable” a common word?

-No, it is relatively uncommon in modern usage, but it is still understood in formal or descriptive writing.
+No, it is relatively uncommon in modern everyday conversation, but it is still used in formal or descriptive writing and careful editorial contexts.

 Can a person be described as uncommendable?